-If you haven’t finished your review or you just want to cross reference your product against the gold standard, consider our archived Oral Exam Webinar.
-This webinar by Dr. Diane Evans was designed by a DO and for DOs.
-She puts each of the core topics under the microscope.
-Since 2011, all but one who has participated in her webinar has passed their exam.
+If you haven’t finished your review or you just want to cross-reference your product against the gold standard, consider our archived Oral Exam Webinar.
+This webinar was designed by DOs and for DOs.
+They put each of the core topics under the microscope.
+Since 2011, all but one who has participated in the webinar has passed their exam.
 Partner the webinar with the course, and you’ve got the ultimate preparation.

-For ABOG Qualifying Computer-Based (Written) and AOBOG 2019 WRITTEN Exam Candidates
+For ABOG Qualifying (Written) and AOBOG 2020 WRITTEN Exam Candidates

 The exam is a year away.
 If this is your first time to take the exam and you have historically performed average or better on your CREOG in-service-training exam, you can enjoy the summer.
 For most of you, it’s a hectic time anyway, with everyone moving up in rank.

-Applications for the ABOG exam are available online September 1st.
-Don’t shoot the messenger, but in case you need to budget, the $1500 application and examination fee will be due by mid-November.
+Applications for the ABOG exam are available online September 17th.
+Don’t shoot the messenger, but in case you need to budget, the $1500 application and examination fee will be due by mid-October.

 If this will be your second attempt, spend August doing some soul searching.
 WHY did you fail?
 If this was your first attempt and you have a reasonable excuse, such as you simply did not study, or had a significant distraction, such as being newly postpartum or a family crisis, you can cut yourself some slack.
-However, promise to commit this next year to passing.
+However, promise to commit this next year to passing your exam.

 For now, it’s too early to start studying in earnest - you’ll just burn out.
 Step away and heal emotionally.
 Decide if you can and will truly commit to adequately preparing for this exam.
 If the answer is anything but an emphatic yes, you are setting yourself up for another disappointment.
 Statistically, the chances of failing the exam again after two attempts are dismally high.
-However, the program established by ABC and the Jolleys has completely defied those odds.
+However, the program established by ABC has completely defied those odds.
 To say that we’ve blown them off the charts is an understatement.
-Call us and let us individualize a custom plan for you.
+Call us and we can help you strategize.